Science reveals the benefits of crying!

 It is a common phenomenon to shed tears after a stretch of bereavement.
-Demise of a loved one, end of a prolonged relationship is often followed by crying.
+The demise of a loved one, the end of a prolonged relationship is often followed by crying.
 Crying acts as an emotional reaction to psychological conditions, when people shed their tears, out of the emotions of joy or pain.
 It is a form of catharsis, the way to release the pent up emotions.

 There are three kinds of tears:

 As a matter of fact, the third type is common among humans.

 Why is it ‘okay’ to cry?
 What are the benefits of crying?

 1.‘Crying’ brings down the stress level